hamlim/bluesky-embed-rsc/packages/bluesky-embed-rsc/README.md

 ### Publishing:

 To publish the library, run `bun run pub` from the workspace root.
 This will prompt you to login to npm and publish the package.

-> Note: In the future, we will automate this process using GitHub Actions.
-And also add in tooling to manage releases / changelogs!